sakib570/ownership_change_smart_home_device/README.md

 ## Commit convention
 The following prefixes are used as a convention for the commit messages of the project:
 * *feat*: Adding new feature or functionality in the project
-* *fix*: Any changes related to fixing any bug or issues
+* *fix*: Any changes related to fixing bugs or issues
 * *refactor*: Any change related to refactoring the existing code to improve readability
 * *chore*: Updating the Makefile or any other work not related to change in actual code base
 * *test*: Adding, fixing or any other changes related to test